djuntu/memoize/README.md

 <h2>Classes and Memoization</h2>
 Memoization with classes can seem daunting at first, but this package aims to simpify it as much as possible by using a **decorator-like approach**.

-- Due to Roblox's runtime, we cannot put decorators above method, so Memoize advises you put them directly below the method.
+- Due to Roblox's runtime, we cannot put decorators above methods, so Memoize advises you put them directly below the method.

 ```lua
 local memoizeMethod = require([path.to.memoize].Method)